kwtj43/trustauthority-td-integrity/Readme.md

 Please use the "Actions" tab above to find the latest "main" build from this repository.
 Each build will contain a "td-integrity" in the "Artifacts" section.
 This zip file contains `tdx-integrity.txt` that can be uploaded to ITA.

 ## Local Builds and CI Automation
 This repository uses scripts (make, bash, etc.) to generate the `td-integrity.txt` appraisal policy.
-This section contains an overview of those tools for developers that wish to contribute to this repository.

-TODO...
+Please see [Builds.md](./Builds.md) for more information.

 ## Code of Conduct and Contributing